 ingredients to watch out for

-Looking for gluten-free brands can be tricky because the ingredients aren’t typically listed like nutritional food labels.
+Looking for gluten-free beers can be tricky because the ingredients aren’t typically listed like nutritional food labels, which can also be a problem when coming up with a safe gluten-free alcohol list.
 So how do you which grain a beer brand uses for brewing and it’s GF?

 The easiest way to find out is to go to the manufacture’s website.
 For instance, if you were wondering if Corona is gluten-free go to their website and look under their product FAQs.
 There will be a question listed, such as “Does Corona contain gluten?” or they will list the ingredients for their products.